 This one is definitely not on the the ‘best piano lamps’ list.

 Bonus: Kootek Clip-On 10 LED Orchestra Lamp

 With just a single button you have the power to turn the lamp on/of and even control the brightness for optimum lighting.
+You can choose from any of the 4 preset lighting modes.
 It’s a versatile unit and can be used both as a clip-on or a standing light.

 Also, the adjustability of the lamp means you can direct the light to the important areas like the note sheet or keys while playing.

 You can rotate it all the way around or even bend the stand to get the perfect angle of light illumination.
 The bulbs emit eye-friendly light that won’t put a strain or cause any harm to your eyes.